jmenacho1/Economic-Data-and-Social-Impact/Project_Outline.md

 ## What is hypothesis?

-Try to show a link between shootings and economic cycle
+Exhibit a link between NYC Shootings and the Economic Cycle

-Features from Data to be used:
+## Features from Data to be used:

 1. Victim